grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 - Grafana guidelines differ from Google guidelines.
 - The word isn't included in Google guidelines.
-- It's still easy to use the wrong word because it's widely used in general or in other Grafana media.
+- It's still easy to use an incorrect word because it's widely used, generally or in other Grafana media.

+{{% admonition type="note" %}}
 This page is a work in progress.
+{{% /admonition %}}

 <!--
 ## A